mario-santoro/OutletUNISA/README.md

 2. supplier, he have all functionalty about user and more.
 He can insert a product for the sell and manage update the repository
 3. admin, he manage all accounts, delete users and suppliers.
-We use for Front-End: HTML, CSS, JavaScript, AJAX, JQuery, framework Bootstrap. format for data exchange client server: JSON and XML.
+We use for Front-End: HTML, CSS, JavaScript, AJAX, JQuery, framework Bootstrap.
+Format for data exchange client server: JSON and XML.
 DBMS: MySQL.
 Web Server: Apache TOMCAT.
 Application Server: JBOSS.